stepbystepcode/habits-apriori/README.md

 </p>

 ## Introduction
-A habit analysis program based on Apriori algorithm.
+A habit analysis program based on Apriori algorithm.<br>
 I collected 60 pieces of data on student performance and habits through Tencent questionnaires and exported them to CSV files.
 Through this python program, I analyzed the influence of habits on performance.

 ## Questions